Homemade Paint Recipe

 Jan 14, 2013

 Great news!
 We started making our own watercolours a year ago, using a few simple ingredients, and we've never looked back.
 The paints are easy and inexpensive to make, and the quality is equal to or better than some of the dollar store paints we've used in the past.
-You'll need:
+Some neat stuff happens when you mix the ingredients, so be sure to involve the children in the process!

 - 8 tbsp baking soda